Low-complexity method for hybrid MPC with local guarantees: Solution method and theoretical guarantees

-These assumptions are substantially less restrictive than common assumptions for non-convex optimization methods such as smoothness, Clarke- or prox-regularity of the constraint set $\set{Z}\cap\set{E}$ at critical points.
-In fact, we show in \refsec{sec:nondegeneracy} that \refass{ass:nondeg} holds for any given \refprob{prob:PrimalProblem} with (almost) arbitrary convex quadratic objective and in \refapp{app:assCheck} we present~\refalg{alg:assZCheck} which provides a necessary and sufficient condition for \refass{ass:Z}.
+These assumptions are substantially less restrictive than common assumptions for non-convex optimization methods such as smoothness, Clarke- or prox-regularity of the constraint set $\set{E} \cap \set{Z}$ at critical points.
+In fact, we show in \refsec{sec:nondegeneracy} that \refass{ass:nondeg} holds for any given \refprob{prob:PrimalProblem} with (almost) arbitrary convex quadratic objective and in \refapp{app:assCheck} we present~\refalg{alg:assZCheck} which provides a necessary and sufficient condition for \refass{ass:Z}. \refalg{alg:assZCheck} is a combinatorial algorithm that enumerates the active sets and components of $\set{Z}$.
+It may therefore perform badly for anything but small dimensions.
+However, when the sets $\set{Z}_{k,i}$ of $\set{Z}$ are of low dimension, which is often the case in structured problems such as hybrid MPC problems, the check can be performed separately for each $k$.
+This significantly reduces the computational burden.
+Moreover, this check can be performed \emph{once and offline} for all parameters $\theta$.
 Note that \refass{ass:Z} does not hold for all instances of \refprob{prob:PrimalProblem}.
 The sets in \reffig{fig:localConv} and \reffig{fig:KKTpoints}, as well as the numerical examples in~\refsec{sec:numerical} satisfy \refass{ass:Z}, whereas \reffig{fig:ZCounterExample} illustrates a simple counter-example in three dimensions.
+Moreover, when \refass{ass:Z} is violated, \refalg{alg:krasnoselskij} may still converge.
+If it converges, the solution is guaranteed to be a local minimum independently of whether \refass{ass:Z} holds, as stated in \refthm{thm:localOptimality}.